 If an incision has been made, stitches may be used to seal the gum.
-Your best dentist in pune will tell you to remove the stitches within 7 to 10 days.
+Your Best dentist will tell you to remove the stitches within 7 to 10 days.

-Our dentist may place gauze over the site of the ext best orthodontist in puneraction and ask you to keep pressure on it by biting your jaws together for up to an hour.
+Our dentist may place gauze over the site of the ext Best Orthodontist raction and ask you to keep pressure on it by biting your jaws together for up to an hour.
 This is to allow a blood clot to form in the empty tooth socket.
 Blood clots are part of the healing process, so try not to dislodge them.

 Antibiotics & analgesics are must for a quicker pain-free recovery